papra-hq/papra-website/src/pages/privacy.md

 - Provide, operate, and maintain the services offered by Papra.
 - Offer user support and address technical issues.
 - Analyze usage to continuously improve our services.
-- Perform marketing analysis and related activities (via Posthog).
+- Perform marketing analysis and related activities (via PostHog).

 ### 3. Cookies and Tracking Technologies
 Papra employs the following types of cookies and tracking technologies:
 - **Strictly Necessary Cookies**: Required for platform functionality, user authentication, and session management.
 These cannot be disabled.
-- **Analytics Cookies**: Posthog analytics to understand user behavior, track feature usage, and improve service quality.
+- **Analytics Cookies**: PostHog analytics to understand user behavior, track feature usage, and improve service quality.
 These cookies collect anonymized usage data.
 - **Performance Cookies**: To monitor platform performance and identify technical issues.

 You can manage your cookie preferences through your browser settings.
 However, disabling certain cookies may affect platform functionality.
 For more information about managing cookies, visit your browser's help documentation.